Grammar often contains confusing vocabulary. For example, noun and verb are terms most of us know. But what is a predicate?

 “I am an English teacher from the UK.
 I do not understand the American fascination with predicates.”
 James Kirk

 By the way, remember that word “copula?”
-Merriam-Webster defines a copula as the link between the subject and predicate or a linking verb.
+Merriam-Webster defines a copula as the link between the subject and a linking verb.
 I can understand that definition better than the one given by Investopedia:

 “Copula is a probability model that represents a multivariate uniform distribution, which examines the association or dependence between many variables.
 Put differently, a copula helps isolate the joint or marginal probabilities of a pair of variables that are enmeshed in a more complex multivariate system.”